 The linear model depicts a situation in which the role of scientists and technicians is to produce a scientific discovery or invention, which is selected by entrepreneurs that foresee the economic return of a given innovation and investment in its production and dissemination according to a market perspective.
 On this reading, R&D (basic research, applied research, and experimental development) is an integral part of the process leading to economic growth.
 However, this reading of the model, from left to right, is not the only possible one, for R&D is an integral part of the economic system since it both conditions the market and is conditioned by it.
 The conditioning effect of the market on innovation can be seen when we read the model in fig. 1 as a process going from right to left.
-We can in fact depict innovation as a process starting from R&D, which makes its discoveries and inventions available to society (science-push) that are then developed and exploited by the market; alternatively, innovation may derive by user demand for products and services (demandpull).
+We can in fact depict innovation as a process starting from R&D, which makes its discoveries and inventions available to society (sciencepush) that are then developed and exploited by the market; alternatively, innovation may derive by user demand for products and services (demand-pull).
 The demand is received by the market, which, as a consequence, conditions the activities of R&D towards a production of innovation directed by user demand.

 Although the reading from right to left of the linear model does justice to the role of the demands of the market for the innovation process, the linear character of the model still keeps R&D in centre stage.

-Stephen J. Kline and Nathan Rosenberg's (1986) proposed an alternative model of S&T innovation that identifies the company as the main agent of innovation.
+Consider, for example, Stephen J. Kline and Nathan Rosenberg's (1986) model of S&T innovation that identifies the company as the main agent of innovation.
 Their model is called the "Chain-Link Model of Innovation".
 They start from the considerations that companies seem to have a more complex role than simply developing and producing innovation created by basic research.
 According to their model, companies develop innovation in autonomy, exploiting the knowledge of their technicians.
 When they are not able to solve a problem, they draw or invent the relevant technical solution from the knowledge available from scientific literature, patents, experts, technical advisors and so on.
 Only when they cannot solve the problem at hand through the afore-mentioned resources will they rely on R&D institutions (either internal or external to the company).
 Practitioners of the Chain-Link model, then, show that subsidizing R&D is not sufficient for economic growth.
 In so doing they put an emphasis on the production/diffusion process that responds to the demand of users, incentivizes and then motivates innovation.
-At any rate, according to their perspective, innovations originate within the firms, while R&D institutions would play a secondary role.
-The model is therefore a typical example of "demand pull" innovation, since the innovative solutions developed are driven exclusively from market demands.

-However, we should not take this to imply that either to subsidize private R&D through public funds or to allow the private sector to better interact with the public one through financial and structural incentives is bad policy.
-Nonetheless the pull of demand innovation risks subverting the innovation process to mere economic advantage, with the consequences of favoring applied research and marginalizing basic research.
+However, we should not take this to imply that subsidizing private R&D through public funds.
+The pull of demand innovation risks subverting the innovation process to mere economic advantage, with the consequences of favoring applied research and marginalizing basic research.
 This is not a desirable policy outcome.
 In fact, basic research is addressed to increase our knowledge of the basic principles of natural processes, creating a formal corpus of knowledge transmitted by teaching bodies such as universities across generations; it is a resource on which applied research and experimental development draws heavily.
 Considering the Chain-Link model, it may be true that innovation is a process determined by user demand.
 However, as the same model shows, the resources employed by technicians working in the private sector derive from the free corpus of knowledge produced by non-market-oriented means.